-Garden peas and other seeds can also develop hollow heart.
-This occurs when unusually high temperatures occur right after germination begins.
-Because this disorder happens so early in the plants’ development, it leaves plants vulnerable to several fungal diseases.
+Garden peas and other seeds can also develop hollow heart when unusually high temperatures occur right after germination begins.
+Because this disorder happens so early in the plants’ development, it leaves them vulnerable to several fungal diseases.
 The best way to avoid hollow heart in peas and other seeds is to plant at the optimal time of year for each species.

-Bottom line: a steady supply of water, planting at the appropriate time, and the right amount of nutrients can help prevent hollow heart from occurring in your garden.
+Bottom line: regular irrigation, planting at the appropriate time, and the right amount of nutrients can help prevent hollow heart in your garden.

 Walking a garden path has long been known to soothe the soul.

 Today, we are exploring that idea in more depth.
 Can a garden be designed with healing in mind?
 I think so.

 We’ve already looked at several garden designs and themes.
 We’ve learned about scent gardens, sensory gardens, and tranquil gardens.
 Each of these can help us deal with emotional hurt and trauma.
 But how do they help us?
 How can we create a garden space that helps us deal with life’s difficulties?
 Let’s find out.

 Traumatic events can take many forms.
 Assault, betrayal, death, illness, and the mind-numbing exhaustion that comes from dealing with a global pandemic all have one thing in common: they create a sense of helplessness.
 According to trauma expert Robert Stolorow, trauma creates a “dreadful sense of estrangement and isolation” that leaves us feeling disconnected and out of control.